usgs/shakemap/_sources/products.txt

 archive of files compressed in zip format (*hazus.zip*) to facilitate file transfer.

 .. note:: An important note on the values of the parameters in the HAZUS shape files is that they are empirically corrected from the standard ShakeMap **peak ground motion values** to approximate the **geometric mean** values used for HAZUS loss estimation.
 HAZUS was calibrated to work with mean ground motion values (FEMA, 1997).
 Peak amplitudes are corrected by scaling values down by 15 percent (Campbell, 1997; Joyner, oral commun., 2000).
+While more recent work by :ref:`Beyer and Bommer (2006) <beyer2006>` suggests different conversion factors, for the HAZUS shape files we continue to use 15 percent to maintain consistency in HAZUS results.
 As of this writing, FEMA is considering switching to peak ground motions as presented by ShakeMap rather than employing the geometric mean component.

 ESRI Raster Files (*.fit* files)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~